Influence Function: Local Robustness and Efficiency: Proofs

 \subsection{Proof of Theorem \ref{thm:CondDirect}}

+Here, we only sketch the proof for Theorem \ref{thm:CondDirect}.
+Theorem \ref{thm:CondMoment} can be proved in the same way.

-\cite{Huber:1984} observe that \textquotedblleft the \Gateaux{} derivative is, after all, nothing but the ordinary derivative of the real function $\nu(P^\epsilon)$ function with respect to the real parameter $\epsilon$ (we change the notation to what we use here).\textquotedblright{} Besides, when $\nu$ is a regular parameter, the influence function $\dot{\nu}(P)$ is continuous in $P$.
-Accordingly, we can get the following approximation (with some abuse of notation)
+\cite{Huber:1984} observe that \textquotedblleft the \Gateaux{} derivative is, after all, nothing but the ordinary derivative of the real function $\nu(P^\epsilon)$ with respect to the real parameter $\epsilon$\textquotedblright{}(we change the notation to what we use here).
+When $\nu$ is a regular parameter, the influence function $\dot{\nu}(P)$ is continuous in $P$.
+We can then get the following approximation (with some abuse of notation)

-A more rigorous representation would necessitate a more precise definition of $o_p(1)$.
-However, to enhance the intuitiveness of our exposition, we choose to forgo some mathematical rigor.
-When it comes to a more concrete asymptotic analysis, the counterpart of $\dot{\nu}(P^\eta)$ would be a consistent estimator of $\dot{\nu}$.
+A more rigorous representation would require a precise definition of $o_p(1)$.
+For the sake of intuitiveness, we forgo some mathematical rigor in our presentation.

-The same conclusion holds if we replace the unconditional probability measures $P^\epsilon$ and $P$ with respect to conditional ones, such as $\Pc{j}^\epsilon$ and $\Pc{j}$, respectively.
+The same conclusion holds if we replace the unconditional probability measures $P^\epsilon$ and $P$ with conditional ones, such as $\Pc{j}^\epsilon$ and $\Pc{j}$, respectively.
 The only difference lies in

 For $j=1,\ldots,l-1$, define

 If we interpret $j$ as the number of perturbed probability measures in each term, $j$ can include both $0$ and $l$:

 With abuse of notation, let $P_{(0)}^\epsilon = P_{(1)}$ and $\Pc{l:l+1}$ be the measure such that $P_{(l:l+1)}[f] = f$ for any function $f$.
 We can write the perturbation effect as